-Many "English as national language" movements are actually "English-only"
+Many "national language" movements are actually "one-language"

-Many "English as national language" movements are actually "English-only"
+Many "national language" movements are actually "one-language"

 Not "English Only"

 "English-Only" is an inaccurate term for any piece of official English legislation.
 U.S. English, Inc. has never and will never advocate for any piece of legislation that bans the use of languages other than English within the United States.
 Please ensure that all references to U.S. English legislation and legislative efforts accurately reflect efforts to pass official English, not "English-Only."